Hierarchical mixtures of Gaussians for combined dimensionality reduction and clustering

-We exploit the probabilistic formulation of the linear Gaussian model $p(\V x, \V y)$ and MoG $p(\V y, z)$ to define an HMoG as the model $p(\V x, \V y, \V z) = p(\V x~\mid~\V y) p(\V y, z)$ over observations $X$, features $Y$, and clusters $Z$.
+We exploit the probabilistic formulation of an LGM $p(\V x, \V y)$ and a MoG $p(\V y, k)$ to define an HMoG as the hierarchical model $p(\V x, \V y, k) = p(\V x~\mid~\V y) p(\V y, k)$.
 Intuitively, we define an HMoG by taking a PCA or FA model, and swapping out the standard normal prior for a MoG.
-This definition is more than a notational trick, as it ensures that fitting the two-stage model (i.e. PCA/FA and MoG separately) maximizes a lower-bound on the marginal log-likelihood $\frac{1}{d_S}\sum_{i=1}^{d_S}\log p(x^{(i)})$ of the HMoG (see \nameref{sec:appendix}).
+Formally, by putting together the exponential family expressions for $p(\V x \mid \V y)$ and $p(\V y, k)$ from Section~\ref{sec:harmoniums}, we may write the HMoG model as